 On 25th May 2014 "The Overflow" with Garry Lee came on the air on Radio Sylvia for the first time.
 Since then the show can be heard on every Sunday from 8 p.m. to 11 p.m. with brand new Alternative and Underground releases.

 To intensify the communication with our listeners, the Radio Sylvia Hotline was launched on 18th December 2014.
-Suggestions, criticisms and music requests are always welcome.
+Suggestions, criticisms and music requests were always welcome.

-Some time later we implemented a powerful professional multiband soundprocessing system, which now takes care of the good sound on Radio Sylvia.
+Some time later we implemented a powerful professional multiband soundprocessing system, which from then on took care of the good sound on Radio Sylvia.

 After a long preparation period the Radio Sylvia Shop started on 1st May 2015 offering fan articles and records.
 Our product range will be expanded continuously.

-On 5th December 2015 at 8 p.m. we were able to put our new live studio into operation: For the first time the "Veitstanz" was broadcast live - we were on the air for more than six hours...
+On 5th December 2015 at 8 p.m. we were able to put our new live studio (the so-called "Studio North") into operation: For the first time the "Veitstanz" was broadcast live - we were on the air for more than six hours...

 At the beginning of the following year, on 8th January 2016, our new colleagues Artschie and Tom presented the first edition of their show "Harte Zeiten", which from then on ran every Friday from 8 p.m. to 9 p.m.